aufau/SaberMod/README.rst

 you can get lcc and q3asm tools (eg from *JK2 Editing Tools 2.0*) and put them into bin/ directory.

-I'd be glad to include Windows build scripts, project files etc. if you can create and test them.
+I'll be glad to include Windows build scripts, project files etc. if you can create and test them.

 License